Judy L. Bonner

-Judy L. Bonner is an American academic.
-She served as the President of the University of Alabama in Tuscaloosa, Alabama from 2012 to 2015.
+Judy L. Bonner is an American academic who served as president of the University of Alabama in Tuscaloosa, Alabama from 2012 to 2015.

-Early life and family background
+Early life and education

 Judy L. Bonner was born in Wilcox County, Alabama.
 She graduated from the University of Alabama, where she received bachelor's and master's degrees.
 She received a PhD in Nutrition from Ohio State University in Columbus, Ohio.

 Her brother, Jo Bonner, served as a Republican member of the United States House of Representatives from 2003 to 2013.

 Career

 Bonner started her career as a faculty member of the University of Alabama in 1981.
-She became the Dean of its College of Human Environmental Sciences in 1989.
-She became the Provost and Executive Vice President of the University of Alabama in 2003.
+She became the dean of its College of Human Environmental Sciences in 1989.
+She became the provost and executive vice president of the University of Alabama in 2003.

 She served as the president of the University of Alabama from 2012 to 2015.
-She was its first female president.
+She was the university's first female president.

+From 2016 to 2019, Bonner was the provost and executive vice president for Mississippi State University.